SheetJS/sheetjs/README.md

   Each row object encodes properties including row height and visibility.

 - `ws['!merges']`: array of range objects corresponding to the merged cells in the worksheet.
-Plaintext utilities are unaware of merge cells.
+Plain text formats do not support merge cells.
 CSV export will write all cells in the merge range if they exist, so be sure that only the first cell (upper-left) in the range is set.